deep-learning-mit/staging/_posts/2023-12-12-combining-modalities-for-better-representation-learning.md

 - In case of MLP trained on fingerprints, the nearest neighbors can have very different scaffolds.
 This agrees with the performance of the model on the QM9 dataset — the model is not able to fully capture the molecular structure and therefore the nearest neighbors can have very different scaffolds even though the initial representations were the ones retrieving the most similar molecules (fingerprints).
 - Interestingly, in case of RNN trained on SMILES strings, the nearest neighbors can have very different scaffolds.
 This result is expected because RNN was trained to predict next token in the sequence and therefore the nearest neighbors are the molecules with similar SMILES strings.
 For example, first molecule contains triple bond between two carbon atoms.
 In the case of the second closest neighbor for first scaffold instance there are two triple bonds between carbon and nitrogen atoms.
 The scaffold is different, but the SMILES strings are similar.

-The overally observation is that the better the model performed during the supervised stage (except RNN) the more meaningful nearest neighbors it returns in a sense that the nearest neighbors are more similar to the queried molecule in terms of the molecular structure.
-Fingerprints similarity still returns very similar molecules and therefore can be used for the nearest neighbors analysis, but the results are not as meaningful as for the GNNs, which are able to capture the molecular structure more expressively.
+Overall, the key takeaway is that the more effectively a model performs in the supervised learning phase (excluding the RNN), the more meaningful its nearest neighbors are in terms of molecular structure resemblance.
+While fingerprint similarity still yields closely matched molecules, the results are not as insightful as those from GNNs, which capture molecular structures with greater nuance and expressiveness.

 ## Conclusion
 ### Results of modalities mixing